 Quality of Snow Blowers: For many years Troy-Bilt was the residential division of MTD (Cub Cadet was heavy-duty and Yard Machines was the economy line) but in the last 3 years it appears the brand is becoming a Lowes exclusive brand and the line now carries both economy and residential snow blowers.

 Economy: Troy-Bilt has a full range of snow blowers available including a few of the least expensive snow blowers.
+If the price is your major deciding factor always pick a Troy-Bilt over a Chinese built brand.

 Residential Troy-Bilt has a full range of snow blowers available including the three stage residential models